michaelbeaumont/properator/README.md

 go run ./cmd/init
 ```

-This will setup the app in your account (organizations not yet supported) and write
+This will setup the app in your account or organization and write
 the configuration and key to `.env`/`id_rsa`, which are later used to deploy `properator`.

 #### Webhook